chiefnoah/fitbit-processor/README.md

 # fitbit-processor

-A service meant to handle fitbit data events and store them in an database
+A service meant to handle fitbit data events and store them in an database.
+The database part isn't done yet.